MaroB05/UNIXutils/mcat/README.md

 **mcat**
 ================

-A minimal implementation of the `cat` command, which reads and displays the contents of one or more files.
+A minimal portable implementation of the `cat` command, which reads and displays the contents of one or more files.

 **Overview**
 ------------